About the project

 Paul Byron researches friendship, sex, digital intimacies, and informal knowledge networks.
 His work considers everyday negotiations of sexual safeties, and informal ways of knowing and practicing diverse genders and sexualities.
 Recent projects include the RAD Australia directory (with Twenty10), and several studies of young people’s digital media cultures (UNSW).
 He teaches media and gender studies at UNSW and Macquarie University.
 Twitter: @paulibyron

 We have also sought input, guidance, and inspiration from a diverse and highly skilled group of experts.
-Our advisory group includes:
+Our international advisory group includes:

 - Assoc.
 Prof. Angela Dwyer (Police Studies, University of Tasmania)